-Join Todd Perkins for an in-depth discussion in this video Next steps, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Next steps, part of Learning Java Applications.

 - Well that's it for this course.…I hope you learned something…about developing Java applications,…and that you feel you found a path…that you'd like to follow,…whether it's developing Desktop applications,…Web applications, or Android applications.…So where do you go from here?…One place to go is the documentation.…You can find the documentation…at docs.oracle.com.…From here, you can find all the packages.…Maybe you want to look up information…on the Swing Framework,…so you can find javax.swing,…and then look at the bottom and see…all the different interfaces and classes.…